w3f/Grants-Program/applications/subdex.md

 ## Additional Information :heavy_plus_sign:

-We have broken down the Subdex product roadmap into small managable steps and would like to get feedback from the community and the foundation every step of the way, we intend to apply for other grants after this milestone.
-The overview of the features Subdex intend to have are the follow:-
+We have broken down the SubDEX product roadmap into small manageable steps and would like to get feedback from the community and the foundation every step of the way, and we intend to apply for other grants after this milestone.
+The overview of the features SubDEX intend to have are the follow:-

 - AMM protocol (we have implemented Uniswap V1 protocol with some short-cuts in the hackathon, we will implement Uniswap V2)
 - Liquidity provider fee will be set to 0.3% initially but will be set by the Liquidity providers and traders through the democracy module when the network has enough users.